ST. PAUL, Minn.--(BUSINESS WIRE)--

 Goals and objectives for the next twelve months

-- Completion of project implementation plan; and
+- Finalize Project implementation plan;

 Key Balance Sheet Statistics